One Million Line Fifth Ave for St. Patrick’s Day Parade

+Mayor Eric Adams told reporters as he was stepping off, “Our firefighters, our teachers, our members of the Police Department, this is a blue collar community.
+I’m a blue collar mayor.
+I feel home at this parade.”

+He marched up the avenue with Laura Kavanagh, the FDNY Fire Commissioner, who has been under fire for shakeups she is making with the top brass of the FDNY.

 The crowd was a little less than organizers had initially predicted.
-“It looked a little less crowded on tv,” said one veteran parade goer, “I guess because so many people are not back in their offices yet.”
+“It looked a little less crowded on tv,” said veteran parade goer Tim McCann.
+“I guess because so many people are not back in their offices yet.”

-Kevin Conway, the vice chairman of private equity firm Clayton, Dubilier & Rice and with family ties in counties Leitrim, Cork, Meath and Limerick, was the grand marshall of the 262nd annual parade.
-[Even in 2020 when COVID racked the country and cancelled the parade, a small band of marchers made their way up Fifth Avenue last daybreak just to keep the unbroken tradition alive.]
+Kevin Conway, the vice chairman of private equity firm Clayton, Dubilier & Rice and with family ties in counties Leitrim, Cork, Meath and Limerick, was the grand marshal of the 262nd annual parade and led marchers up the avenue for the nearly two mile march.
+[Even in 2020 when COVID racked the country and cancelled the parade, a small band of marchers made their way up Fifth Avenue at daybreak with a police escort just to keep the unbroken tradition alive.]

-Mayor Eric Adams hosted Irish leaders for breakfast at Gracie Mansion to kick things off.
-Among those in attendance was 91 year old Malachy McCourt, Brooklyn-born and Limerick raised who had been the subject of an 1,800 word article in the New York Times days earlier.
+Mayor Adams had hosted Irish leaders for breakfast at Gracie Mansion to kick things off that morning.
+Among those in attendance was 91 year old Malachy McCourt, Brooklyn-born and Limerick raised, who had been the subject of an 1,800 word article in the New York Times days earlier.
 “I made it to another St. Patrick’s Day,” he said.

 “I’ve been here since 2005, but this is my first parade,” said Leeza Koval who said she was half Russian and half Ukranian.
 She blew kisses to the firefighters carrying the American flags.